 For successful implementation of the LPG Rollout Strategy, the Department will focus mainly on four key challenges, namely; restrictive features in the LPG market, provision of adequate and open access LPG importation infrastructure to accommodate imports, conducting safety awareness campaigns to deal with negative perceptions on the use of LPG and cylinder management.
-Collaboration with and co-operation of other key stakeholders such as the Competition Commission and the Department of Labour are also crucial for the successful implementation of the Strategy.
+Collaboration with and cooperation of other key stakeholders such as the Competition Commission and the Department of Employment and Labour are crucial for the successful implementation of the Strategy.